Skunac/file-integrity-checker/README.md

 ## 📋 **Overview**
 The **File Integrity Checker** is a simple tool to verify if log files have been tampered with.
 It helps ensure log files remain unchanged, which is important for system security and auditing.

 This project is part of my learning journey following the [DevOps Roadmap](https://roadmap.sh/devops).
-It introduces key concepts like hashing, file integrity checks, and basic scripting.
+It directly follows the [File Integrity Checker Project](https://roadmap.sh/projects/file-integrity-checker) outlined in the roadmap.
+The project introduces key concepts like hashing, file integrity checks, and basic scripting.

 ---